cashto/resistance/README.md

 The `Game::ask()` method asks a list of questions in parallel.
 This method takes a callback function which is invoked when all questions have been answered. `Game::ask()` also updates the status message each time a question is answered.

 In Main.coffee, players are garbage collected (and logged out) after ten minutes of inactivity.

+### Testing Changes

+Sorry, there's no comprehensive test suite.
+However, it is fairly easy to exercise your changes using two tools:

+* **misc\Bot.coffee**: This instantiates a bunch of robot players that try to join an existing game (or, rarely, create new games of their own).
+These bots play randomly.
+* **Test.coffee**: For more targetted tests of specific, hard-to-reach scenarios, you can instantiate a Game object, mock out Lobby and Database objects that it uses, then programmatically simulate the receipt of user commands.
+You can then inspect the received commands in each player's queue.
+See Test.coffee for an example of how to do this.